CIVIL-450 / 3 crédits

 • Characterize local thermal environment and comfort

-• Assess / Evaluate energy to provide thermal comfort to people
+• Assess / Evaluate energy expenditure to provide indoor comfort

 • Carry out measurements of indoor comfort and energy performance using diagnostic instrumentation